 Was it a Thunderbird, a BSA Rocket or a Sunbeam?
 Were you ever lucky enough to get a ride in the sidecar?

 Did the first ride light a passion for bikes that you still have to this day?
-Or did scare the life out of you?
+The wind in your hair and the sun on your face, did it light a lifelong passion in you or did it scare the life out of you?

 For many members of the Spring Chicken community, a motorbike with a sidecar was the main choice of transport for days out in the summer.